T-Python-Sep-24/UNIT-1-PROJECT/README.md

 -List the violations that i have (fine number,type of fine ,date,price,issued by which ministry)
 -search for a specfic violations
 -Pay all violations(installment option if the violations is more than 3000 sar)
--pay for a specfic violations(installment option if the violations is more than 3000 sar)
+-pay for a specfic violations
--send messages to management to object a violations
--see response
 -Exit
 ### As an Authortie in a specfic ministry I shoild be able to do the following:
 -Login/Register for manamge
 -Fine a violation for a Resident
 -check the violations for a Resident
--Objections review from Resident and response
 -make a discount to all Resident
 -make a discount for one of the Resident
 -Manager log